JT8D-17/XLua-scripts-for-X-Plane/README.md

 ## Notes about the scripts

-Documentation about each script can be found in the respective folder.
+Documentation about each script can be found in its respective folder.

 Some ground rules regarding XLua scripts:

-- Scripts can be reloaded with the _"Developer"_ --> _"Reload the Current Aircraft"_ menu option in X-Plane
+- Scripts can be reloaded with the _"Developer"_ --> _"Reload the Current Aircraft"_ menu option in X-Plane (with or without art reload)
 - There is no developer console output by default.
 If you need debug output, start X-Plane from the console or a terminal and read it there
 - For developer console output, you will need to compile and use [this XLua fork](https://github.com/aeroc7/XLua) instead of the default one and replace the "print" statements in the scripts with "log"
 - The only place to actively get XLua support and scripting help is [in the thread on the X-Plane.org forums](https://forums.x-plane.org/index.php?/forums/topic/154351-xlua-scripting/)